 To train the program executor, we synthesize large amounts of block-level programs and their corresponding shapes.
-During training, we minimize the sum of the weighted binary cross-entropy losses over all voxels via $l{ex} = \sum{v \in V} -w_1 y_v \log \hat{y}v - w_0 (1 - y_v) \log(1 - \hat{y}v)$ , where v is a single voxel of the whole voxel space V, $y_v$ and $\hat{y}v$ are the ground truth and prediction, respectively, $w_0$ and $w_1$ are the balance weights between vacant and occupied voxel.
-Such training leverages only synthetic data, not annotated shape and program pairs, which is a blessing of our disentangled representation.
+During training, we minimize the sum of the weighted binary cross-entropy losses over all voxels via where v is a single voxel of the whole voxel space V, y_v and \hat{y}v are the ground truth and prediction, respectively, while w_0 and w_1 balance the losses between vacant and occupied voxels.
+This training leverages only synthetic data, not annotated shape and program pairs, which is a blessing of our disentangled representation.